SIBarcodeNetwork/ReadtheDocsMaster/Docs/fims_spreadsheet_val.rst

 If the samples being uploaded are not part of an existing expedition within GEOME, a new one needs to be created.

-	In the Expedition Name drop-down that appears, click the plus sign to the right of the box and enter the SIBN project name.
+	In the Expedition Name dropdown that appears, click the plus sign to the right of the box and enter the SIBN project name.
 (The same name should go in Expedition Title and Expedition Code.)

 	Remember to follow the :ref:`conventions-link`, and make sure not to repeat a previously created expedition code.